inc2734/habakiri/src/readme.txt

 * Change template name "For front page" to "Blank Page".
 * Change archive pages structure.
 * Style is generated from the Customizer is output after being compressed.
+* Fixed a page header bug at custom post type.

 = 1.2.0 =
 * Fixed offcanvas-nav bugs.